CraCaNN/AR2M/README.md

 # AR2M
-The AR2M (Arduino Ribon to MIDI) controller is a cheaper alternative to the Modulin made by Wintergatan.
+The AR2M (Arduino Ribon to MIDI) controller is a cheaper DIY alternative to the [Modulin](https://www.youtube.com/watch?v=QaW5K85UDR0) made by [Wintergatan](https://www.youtube.com/@Wintergatan).

 This project is made up of the following:
 * 1x wood plank, or something else to put the Arduino, ribbon and pressure pads on.
 * 1x 500mm soft pot
-* 2x Pressure pads
+* 2x Force Sensetive Resistors (Rated for 0-10kg)
 * 1x Arduino Uno R3
 * 1x Sparkfun MIDI Shield
 * For the Sparkfun MIDI Shield I would recommend getting passthough headers instead of the standard ones.

-I have designed this project around the useage of VCV Rack 2, but since MIDI is used you can use this with a keyboard or whatever you want that supports MIDI.
+I have designed this project around the useage of VCV Rack 2, but since MIDI is used, you can use this with a keyboard or whatever you want that supports MIDI.

 Unlike Wintergatans Modulin you will need 2 hands to play the controller 1 for the positional ribbon and 1 to activate the controller.